Anastacia-Canto/so_long/README.md

 ./so_long ../maps/map3.ber

 ```
+You can change the map, changing the path.
+Another option is "../maps/map2.ber".
+You can even make your own maps!
+But remember to respect the map rules!

 Use the keys 'W', 'A', 'S' and 'D' to move the player and 'ESC' or 'x' button to quit.
 The exit only opens when all the rings are collected.
 If Sonic touchs Robotinik the game is over.